rydmike/adaptive_theme_demo/README.md

 We also bring back shadows to all dialogs, we think dialogs need shadows to stand out a bit more, like they did in Material-2.

-The surface colors on Android have minor primary chroma in them.
-On other platforms, the surface colors are monochrome.
+The surface colors on Android have minor `primary` chroma in them.
+On other platforms, the surface colors are monochrome shades of gray.
 This comes automatically via the difference in the platform adaptive `ColorScheme` colors.

 ```dart
       // 19) Dialog theme